-While Prometheus can be deployed as a container within the container orchestrator, many of Portworx’s production customers deploy Prometheus in a separate cluster that is dedicated for managing and monitoring their large scale container orchestrator infrastructure.
+While Prometheus can be deployed as a container within the container orchestrator, many of Portworx, Inc.’s production customers deploy Prometheus in a separate cluster that is dedicated for managing and monitoring their large scale container orchestrator infrastructure.

-- Here is how Prometheus can be setup to monitor Portworx Prometheus
+- The Portworx integration with Prometheus page shows how Prometheus can be set up to monitor Portworx

 - Configure Grafana via this template